BlohmLab/MLtutorials/README.md

 ## Syllabus
 ### Organization and how-to
 _Presenter: Gunnar_
+* Using Google Colab
-  Link to Notebook will come here...
+* how to make Mardown slides with Jupyter Notebook Link to Notebook will come here...

 ### ML introduction 1
 _Presenter: Matt_
+* Learning algorithms
+* Capacity, overfitting, underfitting
+* Hyperparameters & validation sets
+* Estimators, bias, variance
    Link to Notebook will com ehere...